jlink/fakegpt/README.md

 Then move your browser to  http://localhost:3000.

+## Configuration of Texts

+The texts that are displayed on the page are configured in file `./public/configuration.js`.

 ## Configuration of Answers

-The answering logic resides in `src/answers.js`.
+The answering logic resides in `./public/answers.js`.
 You can modify the answers to your own needs.

 The simplest way is to modify the `const answers` object that can have multiple properties.